clobrien-ut/cphy/final_project/README.md

 ### Requirements:
 Python \
 Jupyter Server/Notebook \
-*Package requirements listed within files*
+*Note: Package requirements listed within files*

 ### Usage:
 1. Access data via UTBox folder https://utexas.app.box.com/folder/238524022917.
 If you do not have access but are authorized, contact repo owner at clobrien@utexas.edu.